Dre Campbell Farm

 7. Bacillus Thuringiensis (Bt)

 How does it work?
-When the larvae ingest the Bt, it damages their digestive systems and kills them.
+When the larvae ingest the Bt, it damages their digestive systems and later kills them.

 8. Row Covers